Feeling a bit blue? Try these 10 eco friendly ways to improve happiness…the results may surprise you!

 Active transport is more important now than ever before, as obesity is increasing globally.
 Most adults in England are overweight, and one in five–around 8 million in total–is obese.
 Globally, obesity has nearly trebled in the last 20 years.
 The most likely causes are increasingly sedentary lifestyles combined with changes in eating patterns, which are now more solitary and random, as opposed to joining a family or friends for three meals a day.

-Ultimately, this impacts happiness: obese people are more likely to become depressed, but many studies on well-being have shown that active people show improved well-being, higher self-esteem and also greater confidence in their ability to perform active tasks, along with better mental functioning.
+Ultimately, this impacts happiness: obese people are more likely to become depressed, but many studies on well-being have shown that people of all weights who are more physically active show improved well-being, higher self-esteem and also greater confidence in their ability to perform active tasks, along with better mental functioning.